103C.331 Powers of district boards.

 Subd.
 16. Budget.
 The district board shall annually present a budget consisting of an itemized statement of district expenses for the ensuing calendar year to the boards of county commissioners of the counties in which the district is located.
 The county boards may levy an annual tax on all taxable real property in the district for the amount that the boards determine is necessary to meet the requirements of the district.
 The amount levied shall be collected and distributed to the district as prescribed by chapter 276.
 The amount may be spent by the district board for a district purpose authorized by law.

 Subd.
 17. Funds for state and national associations.
 A district may appropriate funds to provide membership in state and national associations that have as their purpose the betterment and improvement of soil and water conservation district operations.
 A district may participate through designated representatives in the meetings and activities of the associations.
 A district may appropriate funds to defray the actual and necessary expenses of its representatives in connection with the associations' membership.
 The expenses may be paid only upon the presentation of a verified itemized claim.

 Subd.
 18. Liability insurance.
 A district may procure liability insurance as provided in section 466.06, automobile insurance on personal cars while used on official business, insurance on the contents of district offices, and workers' compensation insurance, or may require the counties in which the district is located to include the district in the counties' insurance coverage for these purposes.

 Subd.
 19. Administration of official controls.
-A district may, under a joint powers agreement under section 471.59, accept delegation from a county or city of authority to administer soil and water conservation-related official controls, as defined in section 103B.305, subdivision 7, of the county or city as specified in the agreement.
-The agreement must include provisions requiring that:
+A district may accept delegation from the state, a county, or a city of authority to administer soil and water conservation-related official controls, as defined in section 103B.305, subdivision 7, of the county or city.
+Prior to the delegation, the district and the state, county, or city agreement must include provisions that:

 (2) the district will provide notice and hearing in the same instances that the county or city would; and

-(3) the county or city will provide legal advice and support when requested by the district for administration and enforcement.
+(3) identify who will provide legal advice and support for administration and enforcement.